Satyawan Savitri

 Satyawan Savitri is an Indian Marathi language mythological TV series which aired on Zee Marathi.
-The show is produced under the banner of The Film Clique.
-It premiered from 12 June 2022 by replacing Man Jhala Bajind.
+It is produced under the banner of The Film Clique and premiered from 12 June 2022 by replacing Man Jhala Bajind.
 It stars Vedangi Kulkarni and Aditya Durve in lead roles.

 Plot

 An epic saga that defines the power of true love and shows how a resilient Savitri fights for her love and brings her husband, Satyavan, back from the clutches of death.